jemspar/rootstalk_summer2019/content/volume-v-issue-1/on-the-changing-nature-of-the-obituary.md

 In case you haven’t noticed, Social Media has also conditioned us to share information with complete strangers.
 Hence, sites like obitkit.com.
 Its creator Susan Soper says, "We’re more open and apt to have a sense of humor rather than denial about death.
 People want to celebrate someone for who they are, not for some cookie-cutter person."

+{{% pullquote %}}
+Some obituaries still fit into the proper constraints of etiquette.
+Others wander outside those lines which, truth be told, can be downright entertaining.
+{{% /pullquote %}}

 And Social Media have conditioned us to laugh out loud.
-In 2007, [Multimedia Tributes](http://www.tributes.com) posted a video-obituary from the New York Times that included an “appearance” by the newly deceased Art Buchwald, a [Washington Post](https://www.washingtonpost.com) columnist and a two-time recipient of the Pulitzer Prize.
+In 2007, [Multimedia Tributes](http://www.tributes.com) posted a video-obituary from the *New York Times* that included an “appearance” by the newly deceased Art Buchwald, a [*Washington Post*](https://www.washingtonpost.com) columnist and a two-time recipient of the Pulitzer Prize.
 In the first frame of the video, the 81-year-old humorist addressed viewers with a giant grin and said, "Hi, I’m Art Buchwald, and I just died."

-On to the more serious side of the form, [Portraits: 9/11/01: The Collected “Portraits of Grief”](https://archive.nytimes.com/www.nytimes.com/pages/national/portraits/index.html) from the New York Times emerged from superior reporting.
-Three days after the attack, a half-dozen Times reporters began working from a stack of 100 missing person fliers collected from points around the World Trade Center site.
+On to the more serious side of the form, [Portraits: 9/11/01: The Collected “Portraits of Grief”](https://archive.nytimes.com/www.nytimes.com/pages/national/portraits/index.html) from the *New York Times* emerged from superior reporting.
+Three days after the attack, a half-dozen *Times* reporters began working from a stack of 100 missing person fliers collected from points around the World Trade Center site.
 They crafted profiles---stories containing short but signature details of the lives they strove to present.
 The portraits transcend race, class and gender lines, telling stories of the old and the young, praising their individuality while cutting through their differences to capture the poignancy of their shared similarity: life cut short in an American tragedy.
 Eventually, “Portraits” grew to more than 1,800 profiles.

 Today, the obituary’s format is as loose or as tight as the family sees fit.
 Some obituaries still fit into the proper constraints of etiquette.
 Others wander outside those lines and, truth be told, can be downright entertaining.
 Consider the following: